elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 Make sure to backup any important data in your environment before running the script.
 To clean your environment and install the latest JupyterLab:
 `etc/scripts/clean-jupyterlab.sh`
-To specify a JupyterLab version to be installed:
+To specify a JupyterLab version `x.y.z` to be installed:
-`etc/scripts/clean-jupyterlab.sh --version 2.2.9`
+`etc/scripts/clean-jupyterlab.sh --version x.y.z`

 #### Parallel Development with @elyra/pipeline-editor